ryanklaiber/Possible/README.md

 15. Count # of cans.
 16. Subtract # of can’ts.
 17. Push the pv calculated for that list to that list in the pv list.
-18. Loop #'s 4-17 until the end of the list.
+18. Loop #'s 4-17 until the end of the pv list.

 (Expansion)*Leave trail marks for every search found and for every sentence used in a manipulative search.